-A. You may transfer all or any portion of the funds already invested in a particular investment option to another investment option once per calendar year or upon a change of the beneficiary of your Savings Trust Account to a family member of the beneficiary.
-However, each time a new contribution is made to an account, the investor can select a different investment option for the new contribution into the plan.
+A. You may transfer all or any portion of the funds already invested in a particular investment option to another investment option twice per calendar year or upon a change of the beneficiary of your Savings Trust Account to a family member of the beneficiary.
+Additionally, each time a new contribution is made to an account, the investor can select a different investment option for the new contribution into the plan.

 Q. Can the savings in a 529 account be rolled over to another 529 program?

 A. Yes.
 The account owner can choose to move funds from one state’s 529 plan to another states’ plan one time within a 12-month period for the same beneficiary.